jzbrooks/awesome-kotlin/README.md

 * [KotlinNLP/SimpleDNN](https://github.com/KotlinNLP/SimpleDNN) - SimpleDNN is a machine learning lightweight open-source library part of KotlinNLP and has been designed to support relevant neural network architectures in natural language processing tasks.
 * [vendelieu/telegram-bot](https://github.com/vendelieu/telegram-bot) - A lightweight, feature-rich wrapper for the Telegram Bot API
 * [consoleau/kassava](https://github.com/consoleau/kassava) - This library provides some useful kotlin extension functions for implementing toString() and equals() without all of the boilerplate.
+* [jillesvangurp/geogeometry](https://github.com/jillesvangurp/geogeometry) - GeoGeometry is a set of algorithms and functions for manipulating geo hashes and geometric shapes with geo coordinates
 * [leprosus/kotlin-hashids](https://github.com/leprosus/kotlin-hashids) - Library that generates short, unique, non-sequential hashes from numbers.
 * [TicketmasterMobileStudio/actions-on-google-kotlin](https://github.com/TicketmasterMobileStudio/actions-on-google-kotlin) - Port of official Node.js SDK to Kotlin.
 Complete with all features and tests and nearly identical API.
 * [kohesive/klutter](https://github.com/kohesive/klutter) - A mix of random small libraries for Kotlin, the smallest reside here until big enough for their own repository.